 - 1 large tomato, chopped

 - Crumble the tofu into the pan.
 Sprinkle the tofu with the nutritional yeast, salt, cayenne, paprika, thyme, oregano, and red pepper flakes.
 Stir to combine.
 Cook for several minutes or until the tofu is hot.
-Add a splash of water if needed to prevent sticking.
+Add a splash of water as needed to prevent sticking.

 - Serve with fresh tomato.
-Store leftovers in the refrigerator for up to 4 days.

 Nutrition information is an estimate and will vary depending on the exact amounts and specific products and ingredients used.
 We calculate this information using the online calculator cronometer.com.